8 Things You Must See in Edinburgh & the Scottish Highlands

 6. Stay at the Picturesque Isle of Eriska Hotel

-Once we warmed back up in the van we continued north to the remote Isle of Eriska where we sipped tea, walked the grounds and enjoyed another amazing meal at the Isle of Eriska Hotel.
+Once we warmed back up in the van, we continued north to the remote Isle of Eriska, where we sipped tea, walked the grounds, and enjoyed another amazing meal at the Isle of Eriska Hotel.

 7. Grab Lunch at the Knockderry Country House

 Knockderry Country House is a beautiful mansion located on the banks of the Clyde Estuary in Scotland.
 Set in acres of stunning gardens and woodlands, the house offers breathtaking views of the surrounding countryside.
 The house has been beautifully restored and features a mix of antique furnishings and modern amenities.
+It is one of the most attractive places in the Scottish Highlands to enjoy a luxury lunch or even an overnight stay..

 Guests can choose to stay in one of the luxurious guest rooms or self-catering cottages, all of which are well-equipped and tastefully decorated.
 The house also has a fine dining restaurant and a cozy bar, where guests can enjoy delicious meals and drinks.
 There are plenty of activities to keep guests entertained, including golf, fishing, and walking trails.
 Overall, Knockderry Country House is a perfect retreat for those seeking a peaceful and relaxing break in the Scottish countryside.